 Considerations by Activity

-Folks looking for rain pants to use while day hiking or trail running should focus on low weight and compressibility over other features.
-The reason is most day hikers are likely to be more selective about which days they spend on the trail; for perfect days, most folks won't carry a pair.
+Folks looking for rain pants to use while day hiking or trail running should focus on low weight and compressibility.
+Most day hikers are likely to be more selective about which days they spend on the trail; for perfect days, most folks won't carry a pair.
 However, for marginal weather days or when the threat of afternoon thunder showers is greater than having a pair in the bottom of your pack, a pair can be essential.
-Many of the "extra features" will likely mean less benefits, as it will simply add weight, as many of these folks will carry a pair of rain pants in their pack as a just-in-case layer".

 Backpackers should still focus on weight, though a few extra features and comfort are more important factors.
-Backpackers might be pickier in regards to the weather, but for most people, especially if it's a few days backpacking trip, they are still apt to go, even if the weather is less than ideal.
+Backpackers might be pickier in regards to the weather, but for most people, especially if it's a few days on a backpacking trip, they are still apt to go, even if the weather is less than ideal.
 That means comfort under a hip belt and features to keep the wearer's pants from prematurely inching down can be nice.
-Weight and compressibility are still important, as even the most diehard backpacker will hopefully be carrying their rain pants more frequent then they wear it.
+Weight and compressibility are still important, as even the most diehard backpacker will hopefully be carrying their rain pants more frequently than they using them.
 Durability is a factor, but most backpackers follow relatively well-maintained trails that aren't too brushy, making it less of a factor than with other user groups.

 Climbing and Mountaineering

 Climbers and mountaineers tend to be one of the harder user groups on their gear, particularly rain pants, as they are more likely to wear them much more frequently for a multitude of reasons, such as wind protection or colder temperatures, or to assist in (intentionally) sliding down the mountain after an ascent.
-Having full or three-fourth length side zippers is of greater value because of the zipper's ability to enable mountaineers to don, or remove their shell pants over larger volume boots (with the potential to be wearing crampons).
-Climbers not only wear their pants more frequently, but they often wear them in rougher terrain - both in the act of climbing itself, but also often to embark on more off-trail travel in general.
-Due to the nature of climbing, having better mobility is also of greater value.
-While you don't want heavy rain pants, you do want them to last more than a handful of trips and to be easy to pull on over your mountain boots - or while roped together on a glacier or on a cliff.
+Having full or three-fourth length side zippers is of higher value because of the zipper's ability to enable mountaineers to don, or remove their shell pants over larger volume boots (with the potential to be wearing crampons).
+Climbers not only wear their pants more frequently, but they often wear them in rougher terrain - both in the act of climbing itself, but also to embark on more off-trail travel.
+Due to the nature of climbing, having better mobility is of great value.
+While you don't want heavy rain pants, you do want them to last more than a handful of trips and to be easy to pull on over your mountain boots - or while roped together on a glacier or a cliff.